Extra Ecclesiam nulla salus: Councils

-Encyclicals
+Papal letters

 Pope Boniface VIII's bull Unam sanctam of 1302 was promulgated during an ongoing dispute between Boniface VIII and Philip IV of France.
 In it, Boniface declared, "We are compelled in virtue of our faith to believe and maintain that there is only one holy Catholic Church, and that one is apostolic.
 This we firmly believe and profess without qualification.
-Outside this Church there is no salvation and no remission of sins."
+Outside this Church there is no salvation and no remission of sins".
 The bull notably extends what had been ecclesiastical dictum into relations with temporal powers.
 According to Robert W. Dyson, there are some who hold that Giles of Rome might have been the actual writer of the bull.
-It is notable for the claim, "We declare, say, define, and pronounce that it is absolutely necessary for the salvation of every human creature to be subject to the Roman Pontiff."
+It claims: "We declare, say, define, and pronounce that it is absolutely necessary for the salvation of every human creature to be subject to the Roman Pontiff".